Orlando Bloom Says His Split From Katy Perry Isn't

 "[The reaction] was extremely surprising," he added.
 "I wouldn't have put myself in that position if I'd thought it would happen."

-Read the full interview in the May issue of Elle U.K., on sale April 13.
+Read the full interview in the May issue of Elle, on sale April 13.

 Advertisement